pranthiks/sendmail/README.md

 ## Features

-Send an EML to all specified recipients.
+Send an email to all specified recipients from VSCode.

 ![](images/command-palette.png)